eficode-academy/istio-katas/multi-teams.md

 however, there are good reasons for not doing this in a production system:

-1. The Istio controlplane is central in securing the Istio mesh - access the the `istio-system` namespace should be limited to infrastrusture SRE roles.
+1. The Istio controlplane is central in securing the Istio mesh - access the the `istio-system` namespace should be limited to infrastructure SRE roles.

 2. Ingress gateways logically belong to one or more applications since they consume capacity from the PODs.
 Hence scaling and monitoring the ingress gateway